RCDs Explained and the reason to check them every 6 months.

 Portable RCDs –

-We’ve found that fixed RCDs are about 97% reliable.
+We’ve found that fixed RCDs are about 97% dependable.
 This improves if they

 of electric shock to you and your family.
 It can also protect your home against the risk of fire caused by faulty wiring or appliances.